 GIS mapped species and habitats: Utilizing both FWC telemetry (1981-2016) maps for Florida panthers, the CLIP4 Biodiversity (Exhibit I), and Potential Habitat Richness (Exhibit J) GIS mapping layers, data shows that there are no panther telemetry points located on the property, and the two closest are from 2001 and 2012; however, it is likely that panthers do pass through the property.
-The most recent point was in 2016 about 2 miles northeast of the properties.
 The CLIP4 biodiversity map has both properties categorized as Priority 1 (highest).
 The CLIP4 Potential Habitat Richness maps the bulk of the property as having potential for 5-6 vertebrate species, with the slough area having potential for 7 vertebrate species.
 The southern portions of both properties have areas with potential for 2-4 vertebrate species.

-Non-listed species observed: A red-shouldered hawk (Buteo lineatus), 2 red-bellied woodpeckers (Melanerpes carolinus), a downy woodpecker (Picoides pubescens), 2 white ibis (Eudocimus albus), a snowy egret (Egretta thula), and a blue gray gnatcatcher (Polioptila caerulea) were observed during the December 18, 2017site visit.
+Non-listed species observed: A red-shouldered hawk (Buteo lineatus), 2 red-bellied woodpeckers (Melanerpes carolinus), a downy woodpecker (Picoides pubescens), 2 white ibis (Eudocimus albus), a snowy egret (Egretta thula), and a blue gray gnatcatcher (Polioptila caerulea) were observed during the December 18, 2017 site visit.